frankstepanski/node-express-course/week4/readme.md

 ![questions](images/QA.gif)

->Before continuing, let's take a brief intermissions to review some common questions about RESTful APIs and HTTP methods.
+>Before continuing, let's take a brief intermission to review some common questions about RESTful APIs and HTTP methods.

 **How do we access a resource on a server?**\
 We can use a route to access a resource.
 A route is a path that we can use to access a resource.